andoshin11/vue-type-audit/README.md

 This tool uses [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) to run diagnostics.

-When some `.ts/.tsx` module tries to import `.vue` files, this tool intercepts module resolving process of the compiler and returns transformed `.vue` file. (internally the file is interpreted as `<your component name>.vue.ts`)
+When some `.ts/.tsx` module tries to import `.vue` files, this tool intercepts module resolving process of the compiler and returns transformed `.vue` files. (internally the file is interpreted in `<your component name>.vue.ts` format)

 ```
           import a.vue                     reads actual file